mule-dsherman/specifications/README.md

-this is created for the demo on Github actions with Catalog CLI
+This project is created for the Catalog CLI demo purpose.